Reyflect/finalexam/README.md

 Node.js, php, and composer

 ## Installation Guide
-1. Download the ZIP file and extract it or clone the repository
+1. Download the ZIP file and extract it
-2. Open the command prompt and call the directory to the location by:
+2. Open the command prompt/terminal and call the directory to the location by:
 ```
 cd path\to\the\repo
+//For example, if it's in the downloads folder:
+cd downloads\be-exam-main
 ```
 3. Install the dependencies by running the commands:
 ```
 npm install
 ```
-4. Wait for it to finish downloading, then run the next command
+4. Wait for it to finish downloading, then run the next command:
 ```
 composer install
 ```
 5. Open the folder and make a copy of the **.env.example** in the same location
-6. Open the copy of the **.env.example** file, edit it using Notepad or other text editing software, and enter the correct database configuration:
+6. Open the **copy of the .env.example** file, edit it using notepad or other text editing software, and enter the correct database configuration:
 ```
+//Sample Database configuration
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1
 DB_PORT=3306